unitaryfund/mitiq-qv/README.md

 ## Data

 This directory contains the data from the paper.
 Each subdirectory corresponds to data from a particular computer.
-Use the `plot.ipynb` notebook to read it, process the results, and make the plots shown in the paper.
+Use the `plot.ipynb` notebook to read in this data, process it, and make the plots shown in the paper.
 The main parameter is the directory to load data in at the top of the notebook.

 ## Questions or comments